pshihn/key-tree/README.md

 tree.add('cars.models', ['sedan', 'suv']);
 ```

-You can get all values unde a node or specific values at that node
+You can get specific values at the node or all the values under the node (all children).
 ``` javascript
 tree.get('cars.models'); // ['sedan', 'suv']
 tree.getSub('cars.models'); // ['sedan', 'suv', 'red', 'green', 'blue']